plotly/public-health/tutorials/ihme-dashboard.md

 ### 2.4.
 Overweight Prevalence and Healthy Life Expectancy Bubble Chart

 ##### 2.4.1.
 Create
 Now that we have the data added to the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
-Click *Chart Type*, and **3D Scatter** from the *3D Charts* column.
+Click *Chart Type*, and **Scatter plot** from the *Business* column.